 At major Teleports, Telesat maintains standby antennas where we can route customer services in the event of an antenna equipment anomaly.
 This practice reduces capital and environmental concerns compared to dedicated one-to-one backup antennas while providing resiliency to our customers.
-For higher frequency Ka-band systems, we use 50-60 Km geographical redundancy to mitigate poor weather conditions, with dedicated fibre interconnects to maximize service integrity and reduce expense and environmental impacts.
+For higher frequency Ka-band systems, we use 50-60 Km geographical diversity to mitigate poor weather conditions, with dedicated fibre interconnects to ensure high service availability and reduce expense and environmental impacts.